westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic misdemeanors are considered less severe than felony violations.
 Although they do not typically lead to loss of human life, they usually pose some threat or risk to human life, property, or safety.
 An individual convicted of a misdemeanor in West Virginia often risks the possibility of being fined and, possibly, incarceration in a local jail.

-Unlike most states that categorize misdemeanors and felonies into classes with maximum sentences, West Virginia lawmakers fix misdemeanor penalties based on crime by crime basis, according to article 5, chapter 17c of the West Virginia Code.
+Unlike most states that categorize misdemeanors and felonies into classes with maximum sentences, West Virginia lawmakers fix misdemeanor penalties based on crime by crime-by-crime basis, according to Article 5, chapter 17c of the West Virginia Code.

 In addition to fines and probable imprisonment, individuals convicted of traffic misdemeanors may be subjected to the following: